AryaJain04/LDGM/README.md

 Replace `[input_file]` with the path to the input data file and `[output_file]` with the desired path for the output file.

 ## Relevant Parameters
-You might need to adjust the DGLoss function in code to shape the matrix and handle the large amount of data
+You might need to adjust the DGLoss function, differential_graph, L1GeneralProjectedSubGradient in code to shape the matrix and handle the large amount of data.

 ## Input File/Output File Format Specification
 The input data is in the .tsv and .txt format.
 Any input format can be used and code can modified accordingly.